-Good Practice Framework: Principles
+Good Practice Framework Principles

-There are nine key principles that apply to all of the processes covered in the Good Practice Framework.
+There are ten key principles that apply to all of the processes covered in the Good Practice Framework.
+There is some overlap between the principles and they should be taken as a whole.

 Good processes are: